-The Map - Traffic Map Page is specialized to show surrounding TIS traffic data in relation to the aircraft's current position and altitude, without clutter from the basemap.
-It is the principal map page for viewing TIS traffic information.
+The Traffic Map Page is specialized to show surrounding TIS traffic data in relation to the aircraft's current position and altitude, without clutter from the basemap.
+It is the principal page for viewing TIS data.
 Aircraft orientation on this map is always heading up unless there is no valid heading.
 Map range is adjustable with the RANGE Knob from 2 to 12 nm, as indicated by the map range rings.